dsc-courses/dsc10-2024-fa/syllabus.md

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/871401).
 This is where all of your grades will live as well.
 You will be automatically added to Gradescope about 24 hours after enrolling in the course.
+If you need to submit assignments before then, please send a private message to the instructional staff on Ed with your name, PID, and email address.

 - **DataHub:** Assignments in this course will involve programming in Python.
   DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data